DoctorWkt/acwj/07_Comparisons/Readme.md

 journey will be much more complicated.

 In the next part of our compiler writing journey, we will add IF statements to the compiler and make use of the comparison operators that we just added.
+[Next step](../08_If_Statements/Readme.md)